jeffknupp/talks/wharton-web-conference-14.md

 ## Unique IDs and URL structures

 All resources must be identified by a unique address at which they can be reached, their URI.
-This usually requires each resource contain a unique ID, usually a monotonically increasing integer or UUID.
+This requires each resource contain a unique ID, usually a monotonically increasing integer or UUID (like a primary key in a database table).

 Our pattern for building URLs will be `/resource_name[/resource_id[/resource_attribute]]`.